kedacore/keda/README.md

 ## Deploying: Custom KEDA locally outside cluster
 The Operator SDK framework allows you to [run the operator/controller locally](https://github.com/operator-framework/operator-sdk/blob/master/doc/user-guide.md#2-run-locally-outside-the-cluster) outside the cluster without a need of building an image.
 This should help during development/debugging of KEDA Operator or Scalers.
+> Note: This approach works only on Linux or macOS.

 To be KEDA to be fully operational we need to deploy Metrics Server first.